 This course provides an overview of counseling and the mental health counseling profession including its history, philosophy, and theoretical foundations.
 The course materials will include an understanding of American Counseling Association (ACA), its activities and services as well as its overall structure and philosophy.
-Students will learn about credentialing. licensure and the accreditation procedures, standards, and ethical practices.
+Students will learn about credentialing, licensure and the accreditation procedures, standards, and ethical practices.
 Public and other professional activities of the counseling profession will be explored.
 Students will learn about the importance of advocating for clients by addressing institutional and social barriers that limit or impede success.
 Course materials will include a thorough review of the ACA ethical code and study of other professions and professional standards as they apply to counselors making sound ethical and legal decisions.
 This includes gaining the technological competence and computer literacy needed as it relates to client care.
-Course includes an on-campus residency requirement.

-Professional Ethics
+CMGR 505 Professional Ethics 3 credits